phrb/hicss-omp-paper/rebuttal/rebuttal.md

 #### Other Comments

-- Comment
-> I personally think that a much larger discussion section is required that
-> actually discusses the chosen method and the conclusions drawn from it.
+1. I personally think that a much larger discussion section is required that actually discusses the chosen method and the conclusions drawn from it.

-- Comment:
-> Since you have a Likert-Scale, you can apply non-parametric tests on it in
-> order to check, whether group A or B is different.
-Descriptive data and raw
-> measurement is fine, because it gives readers a change to get an idea about
-> the data, but only relying on such things is not enough.
-Having said this, I
-> do not think that you can conclude something from the present paper, because
-> the conclusion is just based on "looking at descriptive data".
+2. Since you have a Likert-Scale, you can apply non-parametric tests on it in order to check, whether group A or B is different.
+Descriptive data and raw measurement is fine, because it gives readers a change to get an idea about the data, but only relying on such things is not enough.
+Having said this, I do not think that you can conclude something from the present paper, because the conclusion is just based on "looking at descriptive data".

-- Comment:
-> Please fix the statistical part of the paper.
-Nothing would be more annoying
-> than having a paper published whose interpretation depends on results that
-> would be different in case appropriate analysis techniques would have been
+3. Please fix the statistical part of the paper.
+Nothing would be more annoying than having a paper published whose interpretation depends on results that would be different in case appropriate analysis techniques would have been applied.
-> applied.